pwujczyk/ProductivityTools.Articles/2020.01.08 - Does the scrum team really exists/Readme.md

 </p>

-# Does the scrum team really exist
+# Does the scrum team really exist?

 ![](Images/Workplace.jpg)